Skip to Content

 Amazon Lawn Tractor Battery

-Voltmeter – If the lights don’t work at all, you’ll need to use a voltmeter to check the battery state of charge.
-You may have a blown fuse (see below).
+Voltmeter – If the lights don’t work at all, you’ll need to use a voltmeter to check the battery’s state of charge.
+You may have blown a fuse (see below).

-If you have very low volts, it’s likely the battery is faulty.
-The average life of a battery is 4 years, more if well cared for.
+If you have very low volts, the battery is likely faulty.
+The average life of a battery is four years, more if well cared for.

 Jumper Cables